iMaxPowery/iMaxPowery/README.md

 - 💻 Software Developer since 2019
 - ☕ Java Developer
 - 📡 Telecommunications Technician (FTTH / GPON)
-- 🤖 Artificial Intelligence Enthusiast
 - 🔧 Experience with automation and systems integration
+- 🚀 Passionate about technology and innovation
 - 🇧🇷 Based in Brazil

 ---